Spring training roundup: Felix impresses in Atlanta debut

 Harold Ramirez and Jerar Encarnacion each homered as Miami beat New York at Port St. Lucie, Fla.
 Rick Porcello gave up one run in one inning during his Mets spring debut, and Chasen Shreve allowed two runs in one inning.
 Cardinals 2, Mets (ss) 0

 Tyler O'Neill hit a home run and Jack Flaherty pitched two scoreless innings in his spring debut as the Cardinals won at Jupiter, Fla.
 Mets right-hander Marcus Stroman gave up one run in 1 2/3 innings of his spring debut.
+Dodgers 10, Giants 4

+Max Muncy and Enrique Hernandez each had two run-scoring hits in the first three innings, capped by home runs in the third, as Los Angeles won in Scottsdale, Ariz.
+Both benefited from errors by the Giants in the first inning.
+Cubs 12, A's 2

+Willson Contreras and Trent Giambrone each homered as Chicago pounded on Oakland in Mesa, Ariz.
+Giambrone finished with four RBIs after drawing a walk with the bases loaded and then hitting a three-run shot in the ninth.
+Nationals-Astros, postponed

+Washington players were cheered while Houston players were booed before their game in West Palm Beach, Fla., was postponed due to rain.
+Several fans who brought signs aimed at taunting Astros players after the team's cheating scandal had their signs confiscated.
 Royals-Angels (ss), postponed

 Bad weather forced the postponement of the game between Kansas City and Los Angeles in Tempe, Ariz.
-It will be made up of a split-squad game on March 6.
+It will be made up as a split-squad game on March 6.
 Brewers-Rangers canceled

 The contest between Milwaukee and Texas was canceled because of rain at Surprise, Ariz.
 Angels (ss)-White Sox, canceled